Parents & Families

 If you have questions about the costs for any education abroad program or regarding financial aid or scholarships, please contact our office at email@example.com or 612-625-9361.

-All students are advised on logistics including application process, visa application, financial planning, academic planning, and travel planning (including flights, packing lists, etc.) as part of the pre-departure orientation.
+All students are advised on logistics including visa application, financial planning, academic planning, and travel planning (including flights, packing lists, out of pocket expenses etc.) as part of the pre-departure materials and orientation.
 Please review the logistics information with your student and contact the program manager if you have any questions.